confluentinc/ksql/docs-md/tutorials/etl.md

 Why ksqlDB?
 -----------

 Gluing all of the above services together is certainly a challenge.
-Along with your original databases and target analytical data store, you end up managing clusters for Kafka, connectors, and your stream processors.
+Along with your original databases and target analytical data store, you end up managing clusters for {{ site.ak }}, connectors, and your stream processors.
 It's challenging to operate the entire stack as one.

-ksqlDB helps streamline how you write and deploy streaming data pipelines by boiling it down to just two things: storage (Kafka) and compute (ksqlDB).
+ksqlDB helps streamline how you write and deploy streaming data pipelines by boiling it down to just two things: storage ({{ site.ak }}) and compute (ksqlDB).

 ![easy](../img/etl-easy.png){: class="centered-img" style="width: 80%"}

-Using ksqlDB, you can run any Kafka Connect connector by embedding them in ksqlDB's servers.
-You can transform, join, and aggregate all of your streams together using a coherent, powerful SQL language.
+Using ksqlDB, you can run any {{ site.kconnectlong }} connector by embedding it in ksqlDB's servers.
+You can transform, join, and aggregate all of your streams together by using a coherent, powerful SQL language.
 This gives you a slender architecture for managing the end-to-end flow of your data pipeline.

 Implement it
 ------------

 Suppose you work at a retail company that sells and ships orders to online customers.
 You want to analyze the shipment activity of orders as they happen in real-time.
 Because the company is somewhat large, the data for customers, orders, and shipments are spread across different databases and tables.

-In this tutorial, we’ll show you how to create a streaming ETL pipeline that ingests and joins events together to create a cohesive view of orders that shipped.
-We’ll demonstrate capturing changes from Postgres and MongoDB databases, forwarding them into Kafka, joining them together with ksqlDB, and sinking them out to ElasticSearch for analytics.
+This tutorial shows how to create a streaming ETL pipeline that ingests and joins events together to create a cohesive view of orders that shipped.
+It demonstrates capturing changes from Postgres and MongoDB databases, forwarding them into {{ site.ak }}, joining them together with ksqlDB, and sinking them out to ElasticSearch for analytics.

 ### Get the connectors

-To get started, we'll need to download the connectors for Postgres, MongoDB, and Elasticsearch to a fresh directory.
-You can either get that using [confluent-hub](https://docs.confluent.io/current/connect/managing/confluent-hub/client.html), or by running the following one-off Docker commands that wrap it.
+To get started, download the connectors for Postgres, MongoDB, and Elasticsearch to a fresh directory.
+You can either get them by using [confluent-hub](https://docs.confluent.io/current/connect/managing/confluent-hub/client.html), or by running the following one-off Docker commands that wrap it.

 First, acquire the Postgres Debezium connector:

 ```
-docker run --rm -v $PWD/confluent-hub-components:/share/confluent-hub-components confluentinc/ksqldb-server:0.8.1 confluent-hub install --no-prompt debezium/debezium-connector-postgresql:1.1.0
+docker run --rm -v $PWD/confluent-hub-components:/share/confluent-hub-components confluentinc/ksqldb-server:{{ site.release }} confluent-hub install --no-prompt debezium/debezium-connector-postgresql:1.1.0
 ```

 Likewise for the MongoDB Debezium connector:

 ```
-docker run --rm -v $PWD/confluent-hub-components:/share/confluent-hub-components confluentinc/ksqldb-server:0.8.1 confluent-hub install --no-prompt debezium/debezium-connector-mongodb:1.1.0
+docker run --rm -v $PWD/confluent-hub-components:/share/confluent-hub-components confluentinc/ksqldb-server:{{ site.release }} confluent-hub install --no-prompt debezium/debezium-connector-mongodb:1.1.0
 ```

 And finally, the Elasticsearch connector:

 ```
-docker run --rm -v $PWD/confluent-hub-components:/share/confluent-hub-components confluentinc/ksqldb-server:0.8.1 confluent-hub install --no-prompt confluentinc/kafka-connect-elasticsearch:5.4.1
+docker run --rm -v $PWD/confluent-hub-components:/share/confluent-hub-components confluentinc/ksqldb-server:{{ site.release }} confluent-hub install --no-prompt confluentinc/kafka-connect-elasticsearch:{{ site.cprelease }}
 ```

 ### Start the stack

-We'll need to set up and launch the services in the stack.
-But before we bring it up, we’ll need to make a few changes to the way that Postgres launches so that it works well with Debezium.
+Next, set up and launch the services in the stack.
+But before you bring it up, you need to make a few changes to the way that Postgres launches so that it works well with Debezium.
 Debezium has a dedicated [tutorial](https://debezium.io/documentation/reference/1.1/connectors/postgresql.html) on this if you're interested, but this guide covers just the essentials.
-To simplify some of this, we’ll launch a Postgres Docker container [extended by Debezium](https://hub.docker.com/r/debezium/postgres) to handle some of the customization.
-Beyond that, we’ll need to make an additional configuration file at `postgres/custom-config.conf` with the following content:
+To simplify some of this, you launch a Postgres Docker container [extended by Debezium](https://hub.docker.com/r/debezium/postgres) to handle some of the customization.
+Also, you must create an additional configuration file at `postgres/custom-config.conf` with the following content:

 ```
 listen_addresses = '*'